harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 Before delving into best practices, it’s crucial to understand the landscape of survey data.
 With the proliferation of survey tools and platforms, organizations often collect data from multiple sources such as online surveys, in-person interviews, focus groups, and social media polls.
 While each source provides valuable information independently, combining data from these sources can offer a more comprehensive understanding of the target audience or market.

 However, integrating data from disparate survey sources poses several challenges, including data inconsistency, duplication, and formatting issues.
-This article serves as a roadmap for seamlessly integrating and analyzing data from multiple sources, ensuring coherence and accuracy in insights generation.
+This article serves as a roadmap for seamlessly integrating and analysing data from multiple sources, ensuring coherence and accuracy in insights generation.

 ## Best Practice 1: Establish Clear Objectives